Cisco-Talos/clamav-documentation/src/Introduction.md

   - uuencode
   - TNEF (winmail.dat)
 - Advanced database updater with support for scripted updates, digital signatures and DNS based database version queries

+> _Disclaimer_: Many of the above file formats continue to evolve.
+Executable packing and obfuscation tools in particular are constantly changing.
+We cannot guarantee that we can unpack or extract every version or variant of the listed formats.

 ## License